 A: There are loads of sonar scanning sea surveyors in this scene - both mechanical and biological!
-There's a manned submarine in (E,3), as well as four other unmanned survey vessels in (B,1), (C,3), (E,2) and (G,3) - and there's a sneaky one being towed by a boat in (G,4).
-Some of the larger boats in the scene also have sonar devices attached to their bellies, and the geophysical vessel in (F,5)
+There's a manned submarine in (E,3), as well as four other unmanned survey vessels in (C,1), (D,3), (E,2) and (H,3).
+Some of the larger boats in the scene also have sonar devices attached to their bellies, and the geophysical vessel in (F,5) uses sonar to see underwater.
+The Measurtronics boat, aptly named 'Nick Beamer' for its winning smile, is using sonar to scan below the water, as is the Seafloor Hydrocat 180 (G,4) - although this vessel is actually being controlled from the beach!
+Can you spot its feline pilot?

-uses sonar to see underwater.
 As for the animals, there are two dolphins by the underwater wreck who use sonar to help them navigate and identify objects in their surroundings.
 They are so good at it, in fact, that they can tell the difference between a BB pellet and a kernel of corn from 50 feet away!
 I wonder what they'll make of the rusty shipwreck!